Queens' College, Cambridge: Sports

-The college has a rich sporting history, enjoying much success in most of the major sports on offer in Cambridge.
-It has sports grounds, a boat-house, squash courts and gym.
+The college has sports grounds, a boat-house, squash courts and gym.
 The college rowing club, Queens' College Boat Club, is one of the oldest in the university with the earliest known record of the college boat club dates from 1831.
 The club's boathouse was built in 1986 and is shared with Magdalene College Boat Club.
 Like other Cambridge boat clubs it takes part in a number of annual rowing races on the River Cam, Lent Bumps and May Bumps.
-Each year QCBC also hosts the Queens' Ergs competition in the Michaelmas Term, an 8x500m indoor rowing relay race open to novices only.

 Queens' College Rugby Football Club (QCRFC), plays Rugby Union against other Cambridge colleges in both league and knock-out competitions.
 The rugby club has produced several notable alumni including Irish international star Mike Gibson, former England captain John Spencer, Barry Holmes, Charles Nicholl and Jamie Roberts.

-The college football club, QCAFC, part of the Cambridge University Association Football League (CUAFL), won the Cuppers knockout cup competition in 2010–11 and the CUAFL Premier League title in 2015–16.
+The college football club, QCAFC, part of the Cambridge University Association Football League (CUAFL), won the Cuppers knockout cup competition in 2010–11 and jointly won in 2019–20.
+Queens' won the CUAFL Premier League title in 2017–18 season.

 Queens' is also traditionally strong in cricket, with QCCC playing their home games on the cricket ground in the Barton Road playing fields.

 May Ball

-The college hosts a large, lavish May Ball every two years.
+The college hosts a May Ball every two years.
 In recent years, due to popularity, tickets have been available only to Queens' members and their guests.
 Highlights include an extravagant fireworks display and a variety of musical acts; Florence and the Machine, Bombay Bicycle Club, Kaiser Chiefs, Alex Clare, JP Cooper, and Klaxons have played at the event.
 2013 marked the centenary of Queens' May Ball, the event was white tie and the entertainment included Simon Amstell and Bastille.

 Traditions

 College grace

 The college grace is customarily said before and after dinner in the hall.
 The reading of grace before dinner (ante prandium) is usually the duty of a scholar of the college; grace after dinner (post prandium) is said by the President or the senior fellow dining.
 The grace is said shortly after the fellows enter the hall, signalled by the sounding of a gong.
 The Ante Prandium is read after the fellows have entered, the Post Prandium after they have finished dining.
 However, the last grace is almost never used.
 A simpler English after-dinner grace is now said:

 For these and all his mercies, for the queens our foundresses and for our other benefactors, God's holy name be blessed and praised.
-God preserve our Queen and Church.
+God preserve our King and Church.